 • MASP-2 - OMS721.
 OMS721 is our lead human monoclonal antibody targeting mannan-binding lectin-associated serine protease-2, or MASP-2, the effector enzyme of the lectin pathway of the complement system.
 OMS721 is being developed for diseases in which the lectin pathway is believed to contribute to significant tissue injury and pathology.
 One group of such diseases is thrombotic microangiopathies, or TMAs, including atypical hemolytic uremic syndrome, or aHUS, and hematopoietic stem-cell transplant, or HSCT, -related TMA.
 We have a Phase 3 clinical program in patients with aHUS and enrollment has opened in the Phase 3 clinical trial.
 The Phase 3 clinical program in patients with aHUS consists of one clinical trial - a single-arm (i.e., no control arm), open-label trial in patients with newly diagnosed or ongoing aHUS.
-We are also currently conducting two OMS721 Phase 2 clinical programs: one in patients with HSCT-TMA; and a second Phase 2 clinical program in patients with kidney disorders, including immunoglobulin A, or IgA, nephropathy, membranous nephropathy, lupus nephritis and C3 glomerulopathy.
-In March 2017, we announced additional positive results in our Phase 2 trials of OMS721 in patients with HSCT-TMA and in patients with IgA nephropathy.
-We expect to initiate Phase 3 clinical programs in both IgA nephropathy and HSCT-TMA in 2017.
+We also have initiated a Phase 3 program for OMS721 in patients with IgA nephropathy.
+Discussions with the FDA are ongoing and the Phase 3 clinical trial in IgA nephropathy is expected to begin by the end of 2017.
+We have continued to enroll patients in our ongoing OMS721 Phase 2 IgA nephropathy clinical trial and in our OMS721 Phase 2 clinical trial in patients with HSCT-TMA and with aHUS.
+We also expect to initiate a Phase 3 clinical program in HSCT-TMA before year-end.

 In our OMS721 program, we have received from the FDA orphan drug designation for the prevention (inhibition) of complement-mediated TMAs and fast track designation for the treatment of patients with aHUS.
-We have requested from the FDA orphan and breakthrough therapy designations for OMS721 in IgA nephropathy and also plan to seek breakthrough or fast track designation for OMS721 in HSCT-TMA.
-In addition, we plan to pursue accelerated approval in aHUS, IgA nephropathy and HSCT-TMA.
+In June 2017 we announced that the FDA granted breakthrough therapy designation to OMS721 for the treatment of IgA nephropathy.
+In August 2017 OMS721 was granted by the FDA orphan drug designation in IgA nephropathy.
+We are seeking breakthrough designation for OMS721 in HSCT-TMA and plan to pursue accelerated approval in one or more of the indications in development.
+In addition, in Europe we are pursuing orphan designation and Priority Medicines designation for the treatment of IgA nephropathy.

 - PDE10 OMS824 for Huntington's disease and Schizophrenia.
 OMS824, our lead phosphodiesterase 10, or PDE10, inhibitor, is in a Phase 2 clinical program for the treatment of Huntington's disease and a Phase 2 clinical program evaluating OMS824 for the treatment of schizophrenia.
 We are also evaluating other neurological indications for OMS824.
-Clinical trials in our Huntington's program are currently subject to dosing limitations.
-Plans for continuation of the OMS824 program will be based on internal ongoing work and on discussions with FDA.
-Clinical trials evaluating OMS824 in schizophrenia are suspended currently at the request of the FDA.
-Given that there was no active schizophrenia trial at the time of program suspension, the FDA will address the OMS824 schizophrenia program when we have a related trial protocol ready for initiation. - PPARy OMS405.
-In our peroxisome proliferator-activated receptor gamma, or PPARy, program, Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPARy agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine.
-All of these Phase 2 clinical trials yielded positive results.
+Plans for continuation of the OMS824 program will be based on internal ongoing work and on discussions with the FDA.
+Clinical trials in our Huntington's program may progress, but if so are currently subject to dosing limitations pending agreement with the FDA.
+Clinical trials evaluating OMS824 in schizophrenia remain suspended at the request of the FDA until we submit to the FDA a protocol for a schizophrenia trial and receive its clearance to proceed. - PPARγ OMS405.
+In our peroxisome proliferator-activated receptor gamma, or PPARγ, program, Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPARγ agonist, alone or in combination with other agents, and have yielded positive data in the treatment of addiction to cocaine, heroin and nicotine.